Stuff that sucks

 GMP - GNU’s bignum/arbitrary precision library.
 Quite bloated, slow and calls abort() on failed malloc

-Alternatives: libtommath, TomsFastMath, MPI
+Alternatives: libtommath, TomsFastMath, imath, libzahl (WIP), hebimath (WIP)

 Build Systems

-waf and scons - waf/scons are both written in python but often used to compile C programs. that means (on a self-bootstrapping system) that one needs to compile python in order to be able to build some C code. waf code is dropped into the compilee’s build tree, so it does not benefit from updated versions and bugfixes.
+- waf and scons (both written in Python) - waf code is dropped into the compilee's build tree, so it does not benefit from updated versions and bugfixes.

 Programs